molst/treq/README.md

          :get-members ["gandalf", "smeagol"]
          :get-lock "aaa"}})
 ```
 Example response.
-The initial resolution and the resulting resolution has the same structure, which makes composition of many resolve operations easy.:
+The initial resolution and the resulting resolution has the same structure, which makes composition of many resolve operations easy:
 ```clj
 {:source
     {:set-member {:person/nickname "frodo"}